 BUS 281.
 Individualized Reading and Research.
 (1-3 h)

 Directed study in specialized areas of business.
 P-POI.

 BUS 295.
 Summer Management Program.
 (8 h)

 A study of the various functions of business including accounting, finance, information systems, management, marketing, production, and strategic planning.
 Special application and admission procedures.
-Does not count towards a Calloway Major.
+Does not count towards a School of Business major.
 Pass/Fail only.
-Offered only in the summer and open only to junior and senior liberal arts majors.
+Offered only in the summer and open to all majors.